 Pending application to the purposes of each fund or account, moneys held in the various funds and accounts under the Bond Resolution will be invested in Permitted Investments.
-As of June 30, 2019, the amount of \$49,241,791 (\$3,727,582 of which was Series 2018 A Bond proceeds to be requisitioned to pay the costs of Developments under construction or rehabilitation, \$8,224,868 of which was Series 2018 A
+The proceeds of Bonds on deposit in the Bond Proceeds Fund are requisitioned by and disbursed to Borrowers prior to the permanent loan period to pay the costs of Developments under construction or rehabilitation.
+As of June 30, 2021, the available balance in the Bond Proceeds Fund was as follows: